joshua-beck-0908/joshua-beck-0908/README.md

-Test Technician and amataur maker.
+Test Technician, electrical engineer, programmer, and amataur maker.
 Looking to make a variety of things with the IoT and AI tech!